smussenden/352-652-Summer-2017/readme.md

 3.3 Finding stories in data.
 Lecture/Discussion: A method for finding stories in data.
 In Class Assignment: Interviewing a data set.
 Homework: Incorporate class assignment findings onto Bootstrap page.

-3.3 Data visualization, charts, using open-source tools tell visual stories, introduction to programming.
-Lecture/Discussion: Overview of available JavaScript Libraries for news.
+3.4 Data visualization, charts, using open-source tools tell visual stories, introduction to programming.
 Introduction to JavaScript via charting library.
 In Class Assignment: Using a charting library to design a basic chart.
 Homework: Incorporate chart into Add chart and writeup to final project page.

-3.4 Data visualization, charts, using open-source tools tell visual stories, introduction to programming.
+3.5 Data visualization, charts, using open-source tools tell visual stories, introduction to programming.
 Lecture/Discussion: Selecting an appropriate chart type.
 In Class Assignment: Using a charting library to design another chart.
-Homework: Add chart and writeup to final project page.
-Study for in-class portion of mid-term.

-3.5 In-Class Portion of Mid-Term.
 Review of Take Home Portion of Mid-Term.
-In-class exercise: if time, work on take home mid-term.
+Homework: Study for in-class portion of mid-term.

+### WEEK FOUR

+4.1 In-Class Portion of Mid-Term.
+Workshop: Take-home mid-term.
 Homework: Work on take-home portion of mid-term.

-### WEEK FOUR
-4.1 In-Class workshop - work on take-home portion of mid-term.
-Homework: work on take-home portion of mid-term.

 4.2 In-Class workshop - work on take-home portion of mid-term.
 At end of class: take-home mid-term due.
 Homework: jQuery CodeAcademy tutorial.